christopher-besch/cryptography/README.md

 ```

 This cipher has been created using the fence encryption and has the length 11.
-Therefore the transform algorithms with the transpose transformation can be used with the key 6.
+Therefore the transform algorithm with the transpose transformation can be used with the key 6.

 # Download

-The latest build for both linux and windows can be downloaded [here](https://github.com/christopher-besch/cryptography/releases/latest)
+The latest build for both linux and windows can be downloaded [here](https://github.com/christopher-besch/cryptography/releases/latest).

 ## How to Build?